weizlini/SrutiBox/README.md

 ### using the plugin

-simple activate the plugin, and then add the 'sruti-box' widget to your sidebar or wherever you want in your wordpress site
+simply activate the plugin, and then add the 'sruti-box' widget to your sidebar or wherever you want in your wordpress site.